The Lords of the North: Plot summary

 For two years, Uhtred is a rower on Sverri's trading ship.
 During that time, he befriends a fellow slave, Finan the Agile, an Irish warrior.
 Then a mysterious red Danish longship pursues their ship.
-During a trading venture to England, Uhtred is confronted by Sven, who recognises him, but is scared away when the red ship appears, and warriors debark and attack.
-Uhtred is overjoyed to be reunited with his foster brother and close friend, Ragnar.
-Uhtred returns to Wessex to learn that Hild convinced Alfred to send Ragnar (and Steapa) to his rescue, promising to use Uhtred's hoard of silver to build an abbey and recommit herself to Christ.
+During a trading venture to England in the year 880, 23-year-old Uhtred is confronted by Sven, who recognizes him but is scared away when the red ship appears, and warriors debark and attack.
+They mysterious band is led by Uhtred's foster brother and close friend, Ragnar Ragnarson.
+Uhtred returns to Wessex to learn that Hild convinced Alfred to send Ragnar, a hostage, (and Steapa) to his rescue, promising to use Uhtred's hidden hoard of treasure to build an abbey and recommit herself to Christ.
 Upon meeting with a Mercian traveling entertainer and spy, Offa, Uhtred learns that Guthred, Ivarr and Ælfric besieged Kjartan at Dunholm, but failed.

 Alfred despatches Father Beocca as his ambassador to Guthred, supposedly to make peace in Northumbria, but also sends along Uhtred, Steappa and Ragnar, which convinces Uhtred that Alfred has other intentions.
-They arrive in Guthred's court to find that Gisela was married to Ælfric by proxy in return for support in another attack against Kjartan, and that Ivarr has abandoned Guthred and is raising an army to fight him.
+They arrive in Guthred's court to find that Gisela was married to Ælfric by proxy in return for support in another attack against Kjartan, and that Ivarr is raising a new army to fight Guthred.
 Uhtred is certain his uncle will send no men to support Guthred.
-He fends off Ælfric's men and kills Brother Jænberht when he insists that Gisela is still married to Ælfric.
+He fends off Ælfric's men and kills Brother Jænberht when he insists that Gisela is married.
 Intimidated, Brother Ida agrees that Gisela is not married, as the marriage has not been consummated.
 Uhtred then forgives Guthred for betraying him into slavery and declares his intention to marry Gisela.
 Despite the calls of many churchmen to instead execute Uhtred for the killing of Jænberht, Guthred agrees to the marriage.

-Uhtred takes command of Guthred's troops for the attack on Dunholm.
-His plan is to once again become a sceadugengan, a shadow-walker.
-In the darkness, he and eleven of his best men climb the hill and sneak into the fort through a gate used to fetch well water.
+Uhtred takes command of Guthred's troops for the attack on Dunholm, despite being outnumbered.
+In the night, he and eleven of his best men climb the hill and sneak into the fort through a gate used to fetch well water.
 Although they are discovered, they are assisted by Ragnar's sister Thyra, who has been held by Sven and Kjartan since the events of The Last Kingdom.
 Thyra turns Kjartan's own hounds against their masters, allowing Uhtred and his men to open the gate for Ragnar and Guthred's army to enter the stronghold and beat Kjartan's men.
-Sven is defeated by Finan and then savaged to death by the hounds at Thyra's behest.
+Sven is defeated by Finan; Thyra orders the hounds to kill Sven and ensures he dies slowly.
 Kjartan himself is killed in single combat by Ragnar, who refuses to allow him to die with a sword in his hand, thus denying him entry into Valhalla.
-After the battle, Guthred transfers control of Dunholm to Ragnar.
+After the battle, Guthred gives Dunholm to Ragnar at Uhtred's insistence.

-Guthred's army meets Ivarr's stronger force in the field.
-Uhtred provokes Ivarr into single combat and defeats him.